mekomsolutions/openmrs-dbsync/README.md

    **DO NOT** set the `expire_logs_days` because you never want your logs to expire just in case the sync application is run for a while due to unforeseen circumstances.

-    For MySQL 8 Support, more info are available on [openmrs-eip](https://github.com/openmrs/openmrs-eip#mysql-8-support)
+    For MySQL 8 Support, more info is available on the [openmrs-eip](https://github.com/openmrs/openmrs-eip#mysql-8-support) repository.

 2. #### Debezium user account